Hawke's Bay man who was one of NZ's top Dry July fundraisers pleads guilty to drink driving

 He stopped at the intersection of Dalton St, before briefly leaving his vehicle.
 Farr returned a short time later and was spoken to by police.

-Just weeks prior, Farr had completed Dry July, where he raised $6104 during the campaign – the second highest amongst 7600 fundraisers across the country.
+Just weeks prior, Farr had completed Dry July, where he raised $6104 during the campaign – the second-highest among 7600 fundraisers across the country.

 The initiative challenges participants to go alcohol-free, raising funds for a number of cancer charities.